-Menopause – a Natural Part of Aging
+Menopause: A Natural Part of Aging

-Menopause is a natural part of aging that occurs when a woman’s body stops producing the hormones needed for reproduction and is accompanied by physical, emotional, and psychological changes.
+Menopause is a natural part of aging that occurs when a woman’s body stops producing the hormones needed for reproduction.
+It’s accompanied by physical, emotional, and psychological changes.
 On the physical side, many women experience hot flashes and night sweats as well as vaginal dryness due to decreased levels of hormones like estrogen.
 Mood swings and fatigue may also occur due to hormonal changes during menopause.
 Women may find that they are more prone to anxiety or depression during this time.
 Some women may also have difficulty sleeping or experience joint pain.

 What Causes Menopause?

 Menopause is a natural process in which a woman’s ovaries stop releasing eggs and her body produces less estrogen and progesterone—two hormones that are vital to reproduction.
 This transition from reproductive years to non-reproductive years marks the end of fertility for women, typically occurring between 45-55 years of age.
 While many women experience this transition differently, there are some common symptoms associated with menopause that can include hot flashes, night sweats, irregular periods, vaginal dryness, mood swings, sleep problems, fatigue and weight gain.

 Hot flashes are a common symptom of menopause, but many people don't know that hot flashes can begin even before menopause - during the perimenopause phase.
 During hot flashes, women may experience a sudden increase in body temperature and reddening of their skin.
 These hot flashes occur when hormone levels drop, causing the hypothalamus in the brain to be tricked into believing that the body is getting cold – it responds quickly and tries to warm up the body.